ChrisDuffley/stationPlaylist/readme.md

 * Certain add-on features won't work under some conditions, including running NVDA in secure mode.
 * Due to tecnical limitations, you cannot install or use this add-on on Windows Store version of NVDA.
 * Features marked as "experimental" are meant to test something before a wider release, so they will not be enabled in stable releases.
+* While Studio is running, you can save, reload saved settings, or reset add-on settings to defaults by pressing Control+NVDA+C, Control+NVDA+R once, or Control+NVDA+R three times, respectively.
+This is also applicable to encoder settings - you can save and reset (not reload) encoder settings if using encoders.

 ## Shortcut keys